 Eventually, the mom group I joined shortly after my daughter was born became more than just mom friends.
 They became girlfriends.
-It was such a nice feeling to have women in my life that were walking the same path that I was walking and could relate to my every day challenges and share my joys.
-I hadn’t realized until that point in my life how vital girlfriends are to a woman’s mental and emotional well being.
-Yes, my husband was important and he was still my partner and best friend.
+It was such a nice feeling to have women in my life that were walking the same path that I was walking and could relate to my everyday challenges and share my joys.
+Until that point in my life, I hadn’t realized how vital girlfriends are to a woman’s mental and emotional well-being.
+Yes, my husband was important, and he was still my partner and best friend.
 But having girlfriends to lean on and talk to who could understand exactly what I was experiencing as a new mom was incomparable.

 5. Free Babysitting

 Sometimes, you just need to run to the store without worrying about what to do with your kid, am I right?
 My mom tribe was so wonderful when it came to keeping each other’s kids when a mom had no other option and needed to run out for an errand.
 It was such a relief when I could call my mom friend and ask if I could drop my kid with her for an hour so my husband didn’t have to take off work early or so I could just grab some groceries without wrangling a screaming child.

 For the first couple of years of my daughter’s life, I never had to buy her new clothes.
 My mom tribe would regularly bring outgrown clothes to our playdates so that the rest of the tribe could take home whatever their little ones could use.
 This was also true for toys and baby equipment.
 I’m pretty sure at least four of my tribe’s daughters wore the same outfit over the years because it kept getting passed between us!
 Swapping clothes and toys saved us a ton of money, and it was fun to see our friend’s kids rocking our baby’s cutest outfits!